 The global autonomous vehicle market size was valued at USD 18.587 billion in 2022.
 It is projected to reach USD 51.958 billion by 2031, growing with a CAGR of 12.1% during the forecast period (2023–2031).

-Autonomous cars or self-driving cars use technologies such as GPS, digital mapping, Artificial Intelligence, RADAR sensing technology, light detection and ranging technology and computer vision to provide convenience and enhanced safety for passengers.
-Autonomous vehicles need sophisticated software programs for their driverless technologies, which is compelling the automotive industry to invest in new fields.
-Intensive R&D activities for the development of self-driving technology and increasing investments in auto-tech are promoting the growth of the autonomous vehicle market.
+Autonomous or self-driving cars use technologies such as GPS, digital mapping, artificial intelligence, RADAR sensing technology, light detection and ranging technology, and computer vision to provide convenience and enhanced safety for passengers.
+Autonomous vehicles need sophisticated software programs for their driverless technologies, compelling the automotive industry to invest in new fields.
+Growing R&D activities for the development of self-driving technology and increasing investments in auto tech are promoting the growth of the autonomous vehicle market.